Blind denoising diffusion models and the blessings of dimensionality: Introduction

 \section{Introduction}

-Diffusion models have emerged as the dominant methodology for generative modeling and solving inverse problems.
-In contrast to previous machine learning methods, such as generative adversarial networks \citep{WassersteinGAN}, normalizing flows \citep{Gra+19FFJORD}, or variational autoencoders \citep{kingma2013auto}, diffusion models are based on corresponding noise corruption and denoising processes \citep{sohl2015deep, ho2020denoising,Song+21SDE}.
-In brief, sampling is achieved through discretizations of stochastic differential equations (SDEs) of the form
+Denoising diffusion models (DDMs) have emerged as the dominant methodology for generative modeling of images and solving inverse problems \citep{sohl2015deep, ho2020denoising,Song+21SDE,Chung+23Posterior}.
+In contrast to previous machine learning methods (e.g., generative adversarial networks \citep{WassersteinGAN}, normalizing flows \citep{Gra+19FFJORD}, or variational autoencoders \citep{KinWel14VB}), diffusion models are based on corresponding noise corruption and denoising processes \citep{Fol85}.
+In brief, the goal of DDMs is to sample from a data distribution $p_X$ through discretizations of stochastic differential equations (SDEs) of the form

-where $\widehat b_\theta : \R^d \times \R_+ \to \R^d$ is an optimal denoiser, $\dd B_t$ is standard Brownian motion, and $(a_t)_{t \geq 0}$ are diffusion coefficients.
-The correctness of \eqref{eq:non-blind_intro} as a method for sampling from the data distribution holds by design {in continuous time}, due to the nature of forward and backward diffusion processes \citep{Fol85} and the fact that an optimal denoiser computes a scaled version of the score function of the noisy data distribution \citep{Miyasawa1961Empirical,efron2011tweedie,Raphan11least}.

-In practice, the denoiser is usually implemented as a parametric neural network that takes as input the noisy image (first argument, $X_\sigma$) and the corresponding noise level (second argument, $\sigma$), and is trained to denoise the noisy image.
-During sampling, \eqref{eq:non-blind_intro} is discretized, and a noise schedule is prescribed to provide noise level arguments that ensure that the network follows the appropriate trajectory.
-Thus, the success of such generative algorithms hinge on training a high-quality denoiser and a noise schedule that that allows $\widehat b_\theta$ to successfully denoise along the process.

-What if the noise level is not passed to the network during training?
-The resulting \emph{blind denoiser}, denoted $\widehat s_\theta :\R^d \to \R^d$ (see Section~\ref{sec:bg_blind}), must then effectively determine the noise level from the noisy image.
-Remarkably, blind denoising diffusion models (BDDMs) can be highly effective in sampling from complex distributions and in solving inverse problems \citep{kadkhodaie2020solving,kadkhodaie2021stochastic}.
-Sampling via BDDMs is based on discretizations of the following dynamics

-We emphasize that the drift term (i.e. first term) in \eqref{eq:bddm_intro} is \emph{independent of time}, suggesting that these dynamics are closer to standard Langevin-type dynamics.
-But unlike \eqref{eq:non-blind_intro}, the convergence of this scheme is not clear from the outset.
-These observations lead us to our first motivating question:

-Beyond theoretical justification, we want to better understand the practical implications of blind denoisers for generative modeling.
-Indeed, BDDMs have ``less information'' (namely, they are not given the noise level) than their non-blind counterparts during both training and sampling.
-Moreover, prior work suggests that noise schedules and time embeddings are not required, minimizing the number of hyperparameters that must be tuned \citep{sun2025noise}.
-Thus, we also ask: